AdobeDocs/campaign-classic.en/help/web/using/about-campaign-html-editor.md

 ![](assets/dce_schema.png)

-To create a Web application, the steps are as follows:
+To create a simple Web application, the steps are as follows:

-* Creating a 'Landing page' type Web application, for more on this, refer to [Creating a landing page](../../web/using/creating-a-landing-page.md),
+* Create a Web application, for more on this, refer to [Creating a landing page](../../web/using/creating-a-landing-page.md),
-* Selecting existing content or creating content from a standard template, for more on this, refer to [Template management](../../web/using/template-management.md),
+* Select existing content or creating content from a standard template, for more on this, refer to [Template management](../../web/using/template-management.md),
-* Editing and configuring online content, for more on this, refer to [Editing content](../../web/using/editing-content.md),
+* Edit and configure content, for more on this, refer to [Editing content](../../web/using/editing-content.md),
-* Publishing the Web application, for more on this, refer to [Step 3 - Publishing content](../../web/using/creating-a-landing-page.md#step-3---publishing-content) and [this page](../../web/using/publishing-a-web-form.md#managing-web-forms-delivery-and-tracking).
+* Publish the Web application, for more on this, refer to [Publishing content](../../web/using/creating-a-landing-page.md#step-3---publishing-content) and [this page](../../web/using/publishing-a-web-form.md#managing-web-forms-delivery-and-tracking).

 >[!NOTE]
 >